 - Call-to-Action - Since we are hoping to change a person’s attitude toward our brand, and ideally get them to do something as a result of our investment, ads that do not generate some intent to modify or change behavior cannot be considered successful.

-By focusing on these four characteristics of high-scoring ads, creative teams can achieve highly successful ads in radio at significantly lower price points than other media.
+By focusing on these four characteristics of high-scoring ads, creative teams can achieve highly successful radio advertising at significantly lower price points than other media.

 One KPI that may seem to be missing is “Likeability.”
 Amazingly, Likeability is not among the most important KPIs for any form of advertising.
-It’s nice to have a likeable ad, but likeability is not predictive of positive advertising impact and correlates poorly with the KPIs that are predictive of success.
+It’s nice to have a likable ad, but likability is not predictive of positive advertising impact and correlates poorly with the KPIs that are predictive of success.

 Before we take a look at some examples of great radio spots from 2015, a few rules of thumb should be noted about successful radio ads: